 Island Lake Spa features six treatment rooms, with 60 minute relaxation and deep tissue massage being offered each ski day from 4:20pm-7:30pm.
 Please call ahead of your arrival to reserve an appointment, as treatment space is limited.

-Every morning from 7:30-8:30am our yoga instructors will be in the Cedar Lodge basement to lead you through a stretch class and help prep your muscles for the day ahead.
+Stretch Classes – Every morning from 7:30-8:30am our yoga instructors will be in the Cedar Lodge basement to lead you through a stretch class and help prep your muscles for the day ahead.
 Classes are optional and run on a drop-in basis.

-Breakdown of the day – Here is an example tour intinerary.
+Breakdown of the days – Here is an example tour intinerary.